cai4cai/rano2.0-assist/docs/source/README.md

 data/input_data
 ```

+#### Add the extension to 3D Slicer

+To add the extension to 3D Slicer, follow these steps:

 ### Installation with Docker
-For Docker installation, follow instructions here: [docker/README.md](docker/README.md).
+For Docker installation, follow instructions here: [docker/README.md](../../docker/README.md).

 ### Usage

+#### Running the tool
-1. Start 3D Slicer by clicking on the Slicer symbol:
+- Start 3D Slicer by clicking on the Slicer symbol:
 <img src="_static/SlicerWatermark.png" alt="drawing" width="20"/>

-2. Start the RANO annotation plugin by clicking on the following symbol in the menu:
+- Start the RANO annotation plugin by clicking on the following symbol in the menu:
 <img src="_static/RANO.png" alt="drawing" width="20"/>

+#### Loading the image data

+##### 1. Loading the test data
-3. Select the patient and time points in the Test Cases Box and click Load
+- Select the patient and time points in the Test Cases Box and click Load

 <img src="_static/testCasesBox.png" alt="drawing" width="300"/>

 This will load all required scans in the "Inputs" box

+##### 2. Loading your own data
+- Drag and drop the MRI scans onto the 3D Slicer window.
+3D Slicer will open a dialog to load the images.

+- Alternatively you can follow the "Add Data" or "Add Dicom Data" buttons in the "Add Data" box.

+- After the images are loaded, select the volumes in the "Inputs" box.
+Note that all visible input channels
+are required for automatic segmentation.

+#### Automatic segmentation

 4. Automatic segmentation: make sure the "Affine registration" checkbox is checked
 and the Input is skull-stripped checkbox is unchecked.
 Select the model "task4001" and